suhaib-afzal/CLIMandelbrot/doc/Doc.md

 # CLI Mandelbrot Tool

-This project aims to provide a tool for plotting the mandelbrot set in the command line.
+This project aims to provide a tool for plotting the fractal sets in the command line.
-It is configurable, with the following parameters and defaults:
+One can pass parameters to the tool as described below:

+Full command:
+Here are some examples of complete and correct commands to the tool.
+	mandelbrot 10 20
+    plot 90 180 "(204 230 255, 153 204 255, 102 179 255, 51 153 255, 0 128 255, 0 102 204, 0 77 153), 0 0 0" "0,1" "z*z*z +c, 2,0, 1000"

+The first will give a mandelbrot print with 10 cursors of height and 20 of width.
+This should produce a well proportioned image, see section "Height and Width of plot" for more information.
+The second will print according to the specified inputs, the order being: the Height, the Width, the Palette (the set of colours by which the plot is drawn), the Zoom (the value by which the image is zoomed in) and the ComputationInfo (the information by which the computation of the plot is specified).
+See the specific sections on each parameter for more information.

 Height and Width of plot:
 The provided Height (pH) and Width (pW) of the plot are Natural Numbers, excluding 0.